marijnh/Eloquent-JavaScript/04_data.md

 };
 ```

-The resulting objects form a chain, like this:
+The resulting objects form a chain, as shown in the following diagram:

 {{figure {url: "img/linked-list.svg", alt: "A diagram showing the memory structure of a linked list.
 There are 3 cells, each with a value field holding a number, and a 'rest' field with an arrow to the rest of the list.
 The first cell's arrow points at the second cell, the second cell's arrow at the last cell, and the last cell's 'rest' field holds null.",width: "8cm"}}}